TKahyo/PRS-ensemble-pipeline/README.md

 ---

-## 4. Prepare ANM-derived flexibility profiles across multiple proteins
+## 4. ANM-derived flexibility profiles across multiple proteins
 In addition to per-structure analysis, the pipeline provides a tool for comparing ANM-derived flexibility profiles across multiple proteins.
 This analysis is performed using: